A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Methods

 \subsection{Network trainings}

-Two popular GAN architectures: ProGAN \cite{karras2017progressive} and StyleGAN2 \cite{karras2020analyzing} were employed for this work.
-There are several hyper-parameters available for tuning a GAN.
-In almost all cases, these were chosen as prescribed by the authors in the original work or code.
-The only exception was the ProGAN training schedule for the CLB, flags and Voronoi datasets.
-Training was performed until 7 million images were processed by the discriminator (transition set to 400k images); this training schedule was found to be sufficient in terms of visual quality, FID scores and loss curve convergence.
-However, convergence occurred much later in two other cases: alphabet and fastMRI brains datasets, and hence, to ensure sufficient training, these were trained until 12 million images were processed by the discriminator, using the default configuration of StyleGAN2(config-e) \cite{karras2020analyzing}.
-Trainings were performed such that the discriminator was shown 4 million images for all cases except the CLB, for which this number was 7 million because of later convergence as determined by the loss curve.
-The regularization parameter $R_1$ was set to 100 and the truncation parameter $\psi$ was set to 0.5; both are default values for the chosen configuration.
-The trainings were performed on Nvidia GeForce GTX 1080Ti, 1080 and Tesla V100 GPUs and typically took between 4 and 14 days per training on a single GPU.
+Two popular GAN architectures: ProGAN (PG) \cite{karras2017progressive} and StyleGAN2: config-e (SG) \cite{karras2020analyzing} were employed for this work.
+The prescribed default training schedule was found to be sufficient for training in terms of visual quality, Fr\'echet Inception Distance (FID) 10k scores \cite{heusel2017gans} and loss curve convergence.
+The trainings were performed such that the discriminator was shown 12 million images and 25 million images for PG and SG respectively; these were also the prescribed default training durations.
+For SG, the regularization parameter $R_1$ was set to 100 and the truncation parameter $\psi$ was set to 0.5; both are default values for the chosen configuration.
+The trainings were performed on Nvidia GeForce GTX 1080Ti, 1080, Tesla V100 and A100 GPUs, and typically took between 2 and 14 days per training on a single GPU.
 A total of 10240 realizations, for each dataset, were generated from each network for further analysis.

-It is explicitly noted that the goal of this work was not to achieve the best possible performance of any network, but simply to demonstrate the utility of the designed SOMs for assessing common GANs that are trained in a typical way.
+It is explicitly noted that the goal of this work was not to achieve the best possible performance of any network, but simply to demonstrate the utility of the designed SCMs for assessing common DGMs that are trained in a typical way.